CyrielleAlbert/CyrielleInDev/public/Articles/StartupLife.md

 ## Conclusion

 These years have been for me, the best way to evaluate the skills I developed during my study and finally use those on a business project.
-It has been tiring I cannot deny it but it pushed me so out of my comfort zone than I learned unexpected things, and gained confidence for the future.
+It has been tiring I cannot deny it but it pushed me so out of my comfort zone that I learned unexpected things, and gained confidence for the future.
 Even if I did not mentioned them, it would not have been possible without the Team I worked with, a source of support and motivation every single day.